bcgov/aps-infra-platform/documentation/concepts/gateway-config.md

 ## Next steps

-If you would like to dive deeper or start implementing a Gateway Configuration, check out the following resources:
+If you would like to dive deeper or start implementing a Gateway configuration, check out the following resources:

 How-to guides